Noirdemort/lacr/README.md

 # Issues
-    - CLI Doesn;t show arrows after receiving a message but functionality is still there
+    - CLI Doesn't show arrows after receiving a message but functionality is still there
     - Handle Https using requests locally

 # Extend